-Please contact the Office of Student Disability Services/ADA at (256)-306-2630 with questions.
+Please contact the Center for Student Disability, Counseling, & Support Services at (256)-306-2630 with questions.

 Student Responsibilities

 All students need to have knowledge and understanding of the academic regulations and policies of Calhoun Community College.

 Each student of Calhoun Community College is expected to become familiar with our catalog and to consult with academic advisors.